-Pensions business remains by far the most significant portion of the in-force book, representing about 71% of the VIF.
+Although pensions business remains the most significant portion of the in-force book, the life protection portfolio now represents representing about 34% of the VIF.

-9. Reconciliation from IFRS shareholders' equity to MCEV shareholders' net worth
+9. Reconciliation from IFRS Shareholders' Equity to MCEV Shareholders' Net Worth

 The table below shows the reconciliation between the IFRS shareholders' equity and the MCEV shareholders' net worth.